swissISAcore/web_swissisahub.org/members.md

 **Requirements:**

-* You hold ISA certifications (e.g., ISA/IEC 62443)
+* You hold ISA certifications (e.g. ISA/IEC 62443)

 **How to become a member:**